NDevTK/chromiumwiki/spellcheck.md

 ## Key Functions Reviewed:

-* `SpellCheckerAvailable`, `PlatformSupportsLanguage`, `SetLanguage`, `DisableLanguage`, `RequestTextCheck`, `GetPerLanguageSuggestions`, `AddWord`, `RemoveWord`, `IgnoreWord`, `RetrieveSpellcheckLanguages`, `RecordChromeLocalesStats`, `RecordSpellcheckLocalesStats` (spellcheck_platform_win.cc, spellcheck_platform_mac.mm, spellcheck_platform_android.cc)
+* `SpellCheckerAvailable`, `PlatformSupportsLanguage`, `SetLanguage`, `DisableLanguage`, `RequestTextCheck`, `GetPerLanguageSuggestions`, `AddWord`, `RemoveWord`, `IgnoreWord`, `RetrieveSpellcheckLanguages`, `RecordChromeLocalesStats`, `RecordSpellcheckLocalesStats`

 ## VRP Data Relevance:

-While the VRP data does not directly highlight specific spellchecking vulnerabilities, the general principles of secure coding practices (robust input validation, secure API interaction, and comprehensive error handling) emphasized by the VRP data are highly relevant to this component.
-The absence of significant VRP rewards for this component does not necessarily indicate a lack of potential vulnerabilities, but rather may reflect the relatively low attack surface of this feature.
+The VRP data emphasizes secure coding practices, which are highly relevant to this component.

 ## Additional Notes:

-The security of the spellchecking component is indirectly linked to the security of the underlying operating system's spellchecking APIs.
-Vulnerabilities in these APIs could potentially be exploited to compromise the security of Chromium.
-Further research should involve testing with various types of malicious input, including specially crafted strings designed to trigger vulnerabilities.
+The security of spellcheck is linked to the OS APIs.
+Vulnerabilities in those APIs could be exploited.
+Further research should involve testing with malicious input.